Charged particle motion and radiation in strong electromagnetic fields: Experiments

 \subsection{Characterization of strong fields}

 Precise characterization of the experimental conditions is essential in any experiment that aims for precise comparisons with theory.
 In a laser--electron-beam collision, this encompasses factors such as the electron beam energy, energy spread, size, the collision timing, and the degree of overlap~\cite{samarin.jmo.2017}.
 While these differ between conventional and laser-wakefield accelerators, there is a common need to determine the peak intensity of the laser, and the spatiotemporal structure of its focus.
 The peak intensity is usually calculated using $I_0 = C_s \Energy_L / (\tau A)$, where the total energy of the pulse $\Energy_L$ may be measured at full amplification, the pulse duration $\tau$ may be obtained by intensity autocorrelation (assuming a particular temporal shape) or by frequency resolved optical gating at low power~\cite{trebino.rsi.1997}, and the area $A$ is obtained from imaging of the focal spot at attenuated power ($C_s$ is a shape constant which accounts for the chosen form of spatial and temporal profile, e.g. Gaussian).
-This provides a useful upper bound, though direct measurements show that the full structure of the focus is more complicated~\cite{jeandet.jpp.2019} and is affected by factors not evident when measured at low power, e.g. spatiotemporal couplings~\cite{pariente.nphot.2016}.
+This provides a useful upper bound, though direct measurements show that the full structure of the focus is more complicated~\cite{kiriyama.ol.2018, jeandet.jpp.2019} and is affected by factors not evident when measured at low power, e.g. spatiotemporal couplings~\cite{pariente.nphot.2016}.

-The need to determine the peak intensity at full power, particularly for next-generation lasers where $I_0 \gtrsim 10^{22}~\Wcmsqd$, has motivated a great deal of recent research.
-These rely on exploiting various, intensity-dependent, physical processes, which we summarize here.
+The need to determine the peak intensity at full power, particularly for next-generation lasers where $I_0 \gtrsim 10^{22}~\Wcmsqd$, has motivated a great deal of recent research. {It is of great importance for dedicated SFQED experiments, which rely on accurate measurement of laser intensity at the interaction point for the interpretation of experimental results.
+For example, interactions at intensities lower than expected might be wrongly interpreted as a quantum effect, as the electrons lose less energy than classically expected~\cite{samarin.jmo.2017}.} The intensity measurements rely on exploiting various, intensity-dependent, physical processes, which we summarize here.

 \paragraph{Ionization of heavy atoms} Strong electromagnetic fields can induce atomic ionization in a number of ways: bound electrons can escape by absorbing multiple photons from the field~\cite{mainfray.rpp.1991} or, in the quasistatic regime, by quantum tunnelling through the Coulomb barrier~\cite{popov.pu.2004}.
 Using ionization state as an intensity diagnostic is motivated by the fact that the tunneling rate is exponentially sensitive to the external field strength.
 For a hydrogen atom in its ground state, for example, the ionization rate $\propto (E_a / \abs{\vec{E}}) \exp[-2 E_a / (3 \abs{\vec{E}})]$, where $\abs{\vec{E}}$ is the strength of the external electric field and $E_a = m^2 e^5 / [(4\pi\varepsilon_0)^3 \hbar^4]$ is a characteristic atomic field strength~\cite{landau.1981}.
 As that characteristic atomic field also grows stronger with increase of $Z$, the maximal ion charge state observed when the laser focuses in, and ionizes, a low-density gas fill provides a way to measure the field strength~\cite{link.rsi.2006,ciappina.pra.2019}.